 MA DEP has reduced the monitoring requirements for inorganic contaminant (IOC's), perchlorate and synthetic organic contaminants (SOC's) because the source is not at risk of contamination.
-Housatonic Water Works' latest samples collected for Perchlorate was in September 2017 and was found to meet all applicable US EPA and Mass DEP standards.
+Housatonic Water Works' latest samples collected for Perchlorate and IOC's were in August 2020 and was found to meet all applicable US EPA and Mass DEP standards.